American expansionism under Donald Trump: Mexican reaction

-Mexican President Claudia Sheinbaum responded to Trump's annexation suggestion by saying, "Mexico is a free, sovereign, and independent country, and we will always defend that."
+Mexican president Claudia Sheinbaum responded to Trump's annexation suggestion by saying, "Mexico is a free, sovereign, and independent country, and we will always defend that."
 Sheinbaum responded to Trump renaming the gulf by saying that Google Maps should present the map of América Mexicana over the United States.
 She also explained that territorial waters only extend up to 12 nautical miles, and that the renaming could not apply to the entire gulf.

 Venezuelan reaction

 On January 13, 2025, Venezuelan president Nicolas Maduro called for a military campaign to "liberate" Puerto Rico with the aid of Brazilian, Cuban, and Nicaraguan troops.
 Maduro said in a speech during a rally, "Just as in the north they have an agenda of colonization, we have an agenda of liberation.
 And the agenda was written for us by Simon Bolivar, the freedom of Puerto Rico is pending and we will achieve it, with the troops of Brazil.
 We are preparing together with Cuba and Nicaragua and together with our older brothers in the world so that if one day we have to take up arms and defend the right to peace and sovereignty, we will fight in the armed struggle and win it again.
 We are not lukewarm leaders, we are the Bolivarian Revolution of the 21st century.
 If it is by fair means, we will advance by fair means.
 If it is by foul means, we will also defeat them so that they respect us".

-On 18 August 2025, in response to the United States increasing the bounty on his head to $50 Million USD, Venezuelan President Nicolás Maduro announced a mass mobilization of the Bolivarian Militia of Venezuela, with 4.5 million men and women reported to have been mobilized.
-Venezuelans with hearing loss were reported to have turned up.
+On 18 August 2025, in response to the United States increasing the bounty on his head to $50 million USD, Venezuelan President Nicolás Maduro announced a mass mobilization of the Bolivarian Militia of Venezuela.
+4.5 million men and women were reported to have been mobilized.
+On 3 January 2026, the United States launched strikes on Venezuela, captured Maduro and his wife Cilia Flores, and flew them to New York City to face drugs and weapons charges.
+Trump said the U.S. would "run" Venezuela until there was a transition of power.
+Trump made it clear that access to Venezuelan oil was a major reason for the attack.